Ambulance Emergency Response Optimization in Developing Countries: Policy experiments

-Figure~\ref{DayTime} displays the distribution of average response time corresponding to outpost locations optimized for each of the three temporal snapshots.
-We find that ambulance response times are 30 minutes longer during rush hour as compared to both overnight and weekend.
-During rush hour, the rush hour-optimized locations have a median response time that is 5.0 min (9.5\%) and 5.9 min (11.0\%) faster than the average response time of the the overnight- and weekend-optimized locations, respectively.
-During overnight and weekend, the rush hour-optimized locations are only 0.2 min (1.5\%) and 1.1 min (6.1\%) worse than the best outpost locations, respectively.
-Furthermore, when considering worst-case performance during rush hour, the rush hour-optimized locations are able to reduce response times by 5.6 min (10.6\%) and 7.5 min (12.0\%) over the overnight- and weekend-optimized locations, respectively.
+Figure~\ref{DayTime} displays the distribution of response times from the simulation model corresponding to outpost locations optimized for each of the three temporal snapshots.
+We find that the median ambulance response time is 58.0 and 38.1 minutes longer during rush hour as compared to overnight and weekend, respectively.
+During rush hour, the rush hour-optimized locations have a median response time that is 14.4 min (15.0\%) and 12.5 min (13.4\%) and faster than the median response time of the overnight- and weekend-optimized locations, respectively.
+During overnight and weekend, the rush hour-optimized locations are 5.9 min (20\%) and 0.2 min (0.5\%) better than the best outpost locations, respectively.